Interactive prompts (recommended for first-time users)

 dev.off()

-# During dev build: saves to _tmp/projr/v0.1.0/output/figures/plot.png
+# Dev build: _tmp/projr/v0.1.0/output/figures/plot.png

-# During final build: saves to _output/figures/plot.png
+# Final build: _output/figures/plot.png

-3. Run a final build
+3. Run a final (versioned) build

-# Patch version bump (0.1.0 -> 0.1.1)
+# Patch bump (0.1.0 -> 0.1.1) — projr_build() is equivalent

 projr_build()